jleath/Gitlet/proj1/spec/proj1.md

 As with WordNet, most of the work will be in the constructor.
 Make sure to pick your data structures carefully.

 As with our other classes, see the [NGramMap (javadocs)](javadocs/index.html?ngordnet/NGramMap.html) for a more detailed technical specification, and see NGramMapDemo for example usages.

+Revision (3/3/2015): Your code should be fast enough that you can create an NGramMap using all_words.csv.
+Loading should take less than 20 seconds.

 The NGram Input File Formats
 ------